-MAREC is a static collection consisting of 19 million patent documents, obtained from EP, WO, US, and JP sources, spanning a range from 1976 to June 2008.
-Nearly half of the documents include full text in English, French or German, normalized to a highly structured XML format.
-The standardized fields include dates, countries, languages, references, person names, and companies as well as subject classifications such as IPC codes.
+MAREC consists of 19 million patent documents, nearly half of which include full text in English, French or German, normalised to a highly structured XML format developed by Matrixware for the IRF.
+The standardised fields include dates, countries, languages, references, person names, and companies as well as subject classifications such as IPC codes.
 MAREC is optimized for comparison purposes, as many documents are available in similar versions in other languages that refer to the same distinctly attributable invention.